LazaUK/AIFoundry-AgentsV2-OpenAPITool/README.md

 ![OpenAPIAgentTool_Screenshot](images/OpenAPI_Agent_Tool.png)

-3. Copy / paste your OpenAPI tool's schema.
+2. Copy / paste your OpenAPI tool's schema.
 An example schema file, `product_inventory_openapi.json`, is provided.

 ### 3.3.
 OpenAPI Schema Requirements
 Verify that your schema has the following sections set correctly.

-1. You set correct URL in `servers`:
+1. You defined the right URL in `servers`:

 ``` JSON
   "servers": [